 - Properties of FO cables

 - Optical properties

-- o Mechanical properties
+- Mechanical properties

-- o Chemical properties
+- Chemical properties

 - Types of FO cables

-- o Cable types based on glass fibers
+- Cable types based on glass fibers

 - Cable types based on plastic fibers

 3.4.4.1 Properties of FO cables

 The information in this chapter serves as a general introduction to the different properties of FO cables to be considered.
 The selection of the cables required for your transmission path will be described in detail in chapter 3.4.4.2.